Axodus/DEX/CONTRIBUTING.md

 # Translations

-Uniswap uses [Crowdin](https://crowdin.com/project/uniswap-interface) for managing translations.
+Axodus uses [Crowdin](https://crowdin.com/project/uniswap-interface) for managing translations.
 [This workflow](./.github/workflows/crowdin.yaml) uploads new strings for translation to the Crowdin project whenever code using the [lingui translation macros](https://lingui.js.org/ref/macro.html) is merged into `main`.

 Every hour, translations are synced back down from Crowdin to the repository in [this other workflow](./.github/workflows/crowdin-sync.yaml).